WeiTing1991/arduino_temperature_sensor/README.md

 # arduino_temperature_sensor

-This is the repositary for arduino temperature sensor and part of one research project.
+This is the repositary for arduino temperature sensor and storing data via python

 More info coming soon.